alexezh/reminora/README.md

 # Reminora

-A geotagged photo sharing app with list management and social features.
+Reminora began as a geotagged photo sharing app with list management and social features.
+It has since evolved into a focused, privacy-friendly tool for everyday photo and video management, built around the idea of lists — lightweight, flexible collections inspired by Lightroom Quick Lists.

+Reminora helps you capture, organize, and rediscover moments without the overhead of traditional gallery apps or the complexity of pro editors.

+- List-based organization: create quick, ad-hoc collections for trips, themes, or projects.
+- Integrated editing tools: more capable than stock photo apps, yet simpler than GIMP.
+- Geotag support: explore photos by place and memory context.
+- Lightweight and private: built for personal use, not social media.

 ## Features